manorrington/Hope-Hacks-Group-11/README.md

 <hr style="border:2px solid gray">

-<h3> Visit Learnify </h3>
+<h3> How to View/Visit Learnify </h3>

 Our application is fully deployed on an EC2 instance.
 You can visit it <a href="http://18.212.64.60:4000" target="_blank">here!</a>

-We utilized a wide variety of different technologies such as MongoDB, NodeJS, ExpressJS, MySQL, Amazon EC2, EJS, and CSS (Front-End).
-If you would like to download our files and view/run the applicaton locally, we advise you to follow the steps outlined below:
+We utilized a wide variety of different technologies such as MongoDB, NodeJS, ExpressJS, MySQL, Amazon EC2, EJS, and CSS (Front-End). <h6> If you would like to download our files and view/run the applicaton locally, we advise you to follow the steps outlined below: </h6>

   ➳ Clone, fork or download this repository to your computer.